ecaleb1/Javascript-Game/README.md

 # Javascript-Game

-To play the game simply run in any web browser (Chrome, Firefox, etc.)
+To play the game simply run the file: "working.html" in any web browser (Chrome, Firefox, etc.)